-Around March I started working for UC on the QuakeBox Take 2 project.
-Listening to the stories, I couldn't relate it to my few memories of pre-quake Christchurch nor my recent experience of Christchurch.
-Like with everything else, I turned to the internet to improve my understanding of the change and growth of the city.
+In 2020 I started work at UC on the QuakeBox Take 2 project.
+A big part of my job became relating to the stories of those who lived through the earthquakes - hard, since I lived in Dunedin until 2017.
+I couldn't relate it to my few memories of pre-quake Christchurch nor what I'd come to know of the city since 2018.
+Wanting to know more, I turned to the internet to improve my understanding of the changes in the city.

-Google Maps street view was by far my favourite tool for conceptualising this change.
-The street view photos have been taken sporadically around New Zealand since at least 2007.
-With the Time Machine feature, you can view the same spot in different years.
+Google Maps Street View was my favourite tool for conceptualising this change.
+The Street View 360˚ imagery has been captured regularly around New Zealand streets since 2007.
+That's pretty cool in itself, but even cooler is that with the Time Machine feature, you can select an image, and view the same street in different years.

 With the ability to move down the streets, this is a perfect tool to conceptualise the city's change.
-Have a wander down Colombo street, using the mouse to move around the image and the arrows to navigate the streets.
-What a neat time capsule!
+I recommend taking a wander down Colombo street, using the mouse to move around the image and the arrows to navigate the streets.

-There's an issue with this process.
-If you choose an adjacent spot that wasn't captured on that year's run, it reverts to the next-oldest Street View image.
-This makes it hard to have a full immersive 'pre-quake' stroll.
-As various parts of the city (especially the CBD) have been blocked from traffic across the years, the areas that the street view fleet captured are patchy.
+It's pretty annoying.
 One click you'll be in 2007 on Cashel street, the next 2015, then 2010, and then it can be impossible to find the original 2007 images.
-Often you know that an old panorama exists on a street but have trouble finding the right stream.
+Often you know that an old panorama exists on a street but have trouble finding the right spot more than once.

 In this video, a user demonstrates the Google Earth VR app and its ease of navigation.
 To move, you just point the controller and move in the street view environment.

-What would it mean to people, to be able to stroll the streets of pre-earthquake Christchurch in VR?
-For long-time residents and new arrivals alike, I believe this could be a wonderful, rare opportunity to experience the city that once was.
+What would it mean to you to be able to stroll the streets of pre-earthquake Christchurch in VR?
+For long-time residents and new arrivals alike, I believe this could be a wonderful opportunity to experience the city that once was.